5. Assistance with Health Costs

 - Reduction or exemption from charges for spectacles, dentistry, and auditory care.

-The government has now decided to consolidate these arrangements into a single scheme called the Complémentaire Santé Solidaire (CSS), which offers the same entitlements.
+The government has consolidated these arrangements into a single scheme called the Complémentaire Santé Solidaire (CSS), which offers the same entitlements.
 It has been operative since 1st Nov 2019.

 Under the new scheme, if your income is below a certain threshold you can obtain free health treatment, as is the case at present for those entitled to CMU-C; if it is around 35% higher than the threshold, you will only need to make a contribution of up to €1 per person/day towards a complementary 'top-up' policy,